Markle Banking & Trust Company Building

-The Markle Banking & Trust Company Building, also known as the Markle Bank Building, Northeastern Building and, currently, as Hayden Tower, is an historic, American bank building that is located in Hazleton, Luzerne County, Pennsylvania.
+The Markle Banking & Trust Company Building, also known as the Markle Bank Building, Northeastern Building and, currently, as Hayden Tower, is an historic bank building in Hazleton, Luzerne County, Pennsylvania, United States.

 History and architectural features

 This historic structure was built in 1910 and renovated twice, once in 1923 and again in 1928.
 It is an eleven-story commercial building that is three bays wide and seven bays deep, with a six-story addition that was designed in the Classical Revival style.
 It was built using reinforced concrete and faced with limestone.

-It was added to the National Register of Historic Places in 1996.